Frogzalcoatl/platformer/CONTRIBUTING.md

 cmake --build --preset android-arm64-debug
 ```

 First command uses a [CMakePresets.json](https://github.com/Frogzalcoatl/platformer/blob/android/CMakePresets.json) option in "configurePresets".
 Second uses a matching option in "buildPresets".
-Each configure preset has a "debug", "release", and "release with debug info" build preset.
+Each configure preset has a "debug" and "release" build preset.

 If you want to run the packer during the build:
 ```